apache/apisix/doc/control-api.md

     port: 9090
 ```

-Note that the control API server should not be configured to listen the public traffic!
+Note that the control API server should not be configured to listen to the public traffic!

 ## Control API Added via plugin

 Plugin can add its control API when it is enabled.
-If a plugin adds such control API, please refer to each plugin's documentation for those APIs.
+If a plugin adds such a control API, please refer to each plugin's documentation for those APIs.

 ## Plugin independent Control API